BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the solution to the fifth puzzle</a>
 </div>

-Once you succed, you'll get the *Latiasite* and *Latiosite*!
+Once you succeed, you'll get the *Latiasite* and *Latiosite*!
 Nice.
 However, there's still more to do: return to the previous room.

-You can kinda walk up past the New World Door, finding another New World Door at the very top.
+You can walk up past the New World Door, finding another New World Door at the very top.
 In the next room is an Anomaly!

 !battle(["Ho-oh", :HOOH, 0], "Mirror Arena")